Working With Pets: How to Start A Successful Dog Business

 Passion.

 Yep, that’s right, it’s just one word, but it’s the most important element of your new business.
-It’s hard to start a new business.
+It’s hard to start a new pet business.
 You’ll run into more challenges than you can imagine.
 What will keep you motivated to pursue your dream is passion.

 If you have a passion for dogs and the people who love them, that will come through in everything you do.
 It will make it easier to shrug off the criticism that you’ll undoubtedly receive at some point.
 It will make you keep asking after getting 10 “no’s” in a row.
 And it will also make your products and services better than the competition!